giotechio/sql-data_warehouse-project/docs/datacatalog.md

 create_date	DATE	The date and time when the customer record was created in the system

 2. gold.dim_products
+- purpose: Provides information about the products and their attributes
+- columns are :
-Provides information about the products and their attributes Column Name	Data Type	Description product_key	INT	Surrogate key uniquely identifying each product record in the dimension table product_id	INT	A unique identifier assigned to the product for internal tracking and referencing
+Column Name	Data Type	Description product_key	INT	Surrogate key uniquely identifying each product record in the dimension table product_id	INT	A unique identifier assigned to the product for internal tracking and referencing